keltia/dmarc-cat/README.md

 - `RDKIM` is the result from DKIM checking
 - `RSPF` is the result from SPF checking

+## Supported formats

+The file sent by MTAs can differ in format, some providers send zip files with both csv and XML files, some directly send compressed XML files.
+The `archive` module should support all these, please open an issue if not.

 ## Tests

 Getting close to 90% coverage.